jeceljr/baby8/examples/bla/bla.md

 45:N could be written as 45!140 instead.
 So it is there to make programs more readable instead of being strictly needed.

-The only postfix operator is @ which reads a value from the address to its left.
+### Prefix operator

 The only prefix operator is \ which stores the current value of the program counter in the variable whose name follows (it is like assignment).
 This is used for defining labels.
 Note that \N is the same thing as .+5:N so like , and : itself this is syntatic sugar instead of something fundamental.

+Though not quite a prefix operator, the " character will output all the characters that follow it until a second " is found.
+The ' character has the same functionality but will output characters until a second ' is found.
+This allows texts with these characters to be output:

+    "I don't know why he said "'"no".'

+### Postfix operators and Unstructured control flow

+- @ is load from address
+- . is a jump to the address
+- % is a call to the address storing the current program counter in ;
+- ? is a conditional break from current loop (see structured control flow)
+- \# will print the value as a decimal number
+- $ will print the value as a single ASCII character

+When used as variables, \# and $ will read a number or a single character from the terminal.

+When used as a variable . is the value of the current program counter.

+Since % saves the address of the next instruction in the ; special variable before jumping to the indicated address, a return from subroutine is just ;. if we only have one level of calls.
+For mode levels ; must be saved and then the return will be a jump to the saved value.

+### Structured control flow

 Control flow is normally structured by placing code between { and } where { is like a postfix operator that will push the expression to its left and the current program counter to a nesting stack.
-If the expression is 0 then execution skips to after the corresponding }.
-The # variable points to the top of the nesting stack, so the current loop count can be accessed as
+If the expression is 0 then execution skips to after the corresponding } and pops the nesting stack.

- #@ and the count in the next leve of loop as #,1@ (at most 16 levels are
-allowed, so #,16@ will actually get the address after the opening { ).
-Assigning 0 to the current loop count causes execution to skip to after the closing } and the nesting stack to be popped, which allows premature exit from a loop.
-If the } is encountered normally, then the loop count is decremented and if not 0 the program counter is set to the saved value, looping back to just after the corresponding {.
-To exit from three levels of {...} you would do something like 0!#0!(#,1)0!(#,2)
+When } is encountered then the current loop count is decremented and if not zero then execution continues to right after the corresponding {.
+If the count has reached zero then the nesting stack is popped and execution continues after the }.

 Note that since comparison operators return either 0 or 1, placing such an expression before a {..} is an IF.
 To have an ELSE part the expression should be